Table of Contents

 Next up in this Hyperice review, I’ll feature a range of the brand’s devices and foam rollers that aid in post-workout recovery.
 These models relieve soreness while being lightweight, comfortable, and easy to use.
 Let’s take things up a notch and get into it.

 Injury prevention and taking a proactive approach to healing are important to stay in fighting shape.
 In reference to delayed muscle soreness, this study determined that massage seems to be the most effective method for reducing this issue, and muscle pain management using compression techniques is well documented as useful.

 In this following section of this Hyperice review, I’ll feature the brand’s best-selling percussion devices perfect for sports therapists or athletes on the go.

 Hyperice Hypervolt GO Review

 First up is the Hyperice Hypervolt GO.
 This is a tissue massage device that can be used at home or while you’re on the move, with its portable, cordless features.

 The Hypervolt GO offers the right amount of power in a quiet package.
 It weighs only 1.5 pounds and is 30% smaller than the original Hypervolt.
-It’s perfect for adventurers and is easy to transport as it’s TSA approved.
+It’s perfect for some someone like me who’s always on the go and is easy to transport as it’s TSA approved.